PEtab-dev/petab_sciml/doc/format.rst

    format**.
 If the NN is not provided in the YAML format, exchange of NN parameters between software is not possible.
-To facilitate exchange, it is recommended that tools supporting PEtab SciML implement a function capable of exporting to the PEtab SciML format if all layers in the NN correspond to layers supported by the PEtab SciML NN model YAML format.
+To facilitate exchange, it is recommended that tools supporting PEtab SciML implement a function capable of exporting to the PEtab SciML array data format with PyTorch indexing.

 .. _NN_YAML:
 NN model YAML format